ggrossman/unix-cb/README.md

 which ran on software like PCBoard or WWIV on a IBM PC running MS-DOS, MoHo was running custom BBS software built on SCO UNIX.
-It was written by two Unix wizards, Mike Cantu and Eric Pederson, who worked for a company called USCAD.
-(USCAD appears to still be around; see http://www.uscad.com)
+It was written by two Unix wizards, Mike Cantu and Eric Pederson, who worked for a company called US CAD.
+(US CAD appears to still be around; see http://www.uscad.com)

 The system was called "SkyNet."
 It was text mode and menu-driven, like everything online in that era, but it was surprisingly usable and